Quantile Hedging in a Semi-Static Market with Model Uncertainty: Introduction

-The dual representations link quantile hedging to a randomized composite hypothesis test, and indicates that the optimal dynamic strategy is the superhedging strategy for the contingent claim modified by the optimal test.
-What naturally comes into our mind is whether generalizations of Neyman-Pearson Lemma can help calculate the quantile hedging price and find the optimal hedging strategy.
-However, to the best of our knowledge, the generalized Neyman-Pearson Lemmas for composite hypothesis test all require certain properties of the set of hypotheses (measures) under consideration: \cite{CK01,LSY13} assume that a dominating measure exists, and \cite{HS73} requires that both the set of null and alternate hypotheses are described by \textit{two-alternating capacities}\footnote{See \cite{Augustin02} for more recent developments regarding hypothesis testing for capacities.}.
-The difficulty in our setting is that the set of probability measures (models) is only assumed to be convex and thus none of the above assumptions are satisfied (see \cite{HS73} for a counter example).
+In Section \ref{dual}, we derive dual representations of the quantile hedging price and a closely related quantity: the maximum expected success ratio with given initial capital.
+These results are based on the superhedging duality in \cite{BN13} and generalize the quantile hedging duality in \cite{FL99} to the case of static trading in options and model uncertainty.
+The dual representations link quantile hedging to a randomized composite hypothesis test, and indicate that the optimal quantile hedging strategy is the superhedging strategy for the contingent claim modified by the optimal test.
+The difficulty in our setting is that the set of hypothesis (probability measures) may be non-dominated.
+None of the extant results on composite hypothesis test applies and the existence of the optimal hedging strategy is not guaranteed (see e.g. \cite{HS73,CK01,LSY13,Gushchin2015} and Remark \ref{hypothesis}).
 Furthermore, the complex structure of the set of martingale measures inhibits the calculation of the quantile hedging price.